 A novelty search will help a potential applicant determine if their invention meets the second requirement mentioned above—that an invention must be novel.
 The searcher attempts to find patent documents that teach how to make and use your invention (i.e., that disclose the point of novelty).
 The goal is not to determine whether an invention is non-obvious (criteria number 3 above), though references that are similar to the point of novelty may be uncovered.
 These similar references could be the basis for an obviousness determination.
 However, it is too difficult (and sometimes impossible) to render an opinion as to whether the combination of similar prior art documents would indicate that the proposed invention is an obvious variant.
 The determination of whether multiple, combined prior art documents would render the invention “obvious” is highly subjective and dependent upon the examiner assigned to a patent application.

 To reiterate, a novelty search entails looking through the prior art with the primary objective of determining whether an invention is new or novel with respect to existing technology.
-Prior art includes all existing information including that found in any public domain (i.e., published and not secret) or pertaining to existing technology.
-This information can be used to reject an application for patent.
+The prior art includes all existing information including that found in any public domain (i.e., published and not secret) or pertaining to existing technology.
+This information can be used to reject an application for a patent.
 In our example, the idea of a basic wooden pencil is in the public domain and is prior art to the mechanical pencil.

 Prior art also includes secret prior art.
 For example, when a patent application is initially filed with the USPTO, the patent application is not immediately open to the public.
-It remains secret for a period of eighteen months after which the patent application is published even if the patent application does not mature into a patent.
+It remains secret for a period of eighteen months after which the patent application is published as a pre-grant publication even if the patent application does not mature into a patent.
 During that eighteen-month period, the patent application is considered to be secret prior art.
 Even though secret prior art is not publicly accessible, it can be used to reject a later filed patent application if the first secret patent application later matures and becomes public or published.
 In other words, when a patent is issued or published, it is retroactively considered prior art as of its filing date.
 However, someone conducting a novelty search will not be able to find such references because that secret reference would not yet be published at the time the novelty search is conducted.
 Although it would be desirable to be able to uncover these hidden references, it is nonetheless a risk that one must accept and adjust to during the examination process.

 The novelty search typically involves searching the patent document databases at the USPTO and perhaps foreign patent documents.
-At the USPTO website, the patents and the pre-grant publications are in separate databases.
+On the USPTO website, the patents and the pre-grant publications are in separate databases.
 Because some mature into a patent and others do not, and because some patents are issued but are never published, both databases should be searched if inventors attempt to conduct novelty searches themselves.
 An easier database to use for searching is www.freepatentsonline.com.

 The searchable portion of the USPTO databases only includes issued patents and applications published during a limited time span.
-Issued patents are word-searchable only from the early 1970s onward, while published applications are word-searchable from the early 2000s, when publication of applications began.
+Issued patents are word-searchable only from the early 1970s onward, while published applications are word-searchable from the early 2000s when the publication of applications began.
 For those interested in doing their own informal novelty search, the Seven Step Patent Search Strategy, published on the USPTO.gov website, offers instructions.